Lean is Not a Nemesis to Creativity – it’s an Innovation Sparker

 Lean is Not Creativity’s Arch-Nemesis, but rather, an Innovation Sparker

-So, why blend Lean principles and creative minds?
+So, why blend lean principles and creative minds?

 Ready to become Lean?
-Check out our free guide for future Lean experts.
+Check out our free guide for future lean experts.

 Related articles